slowernews/hamster-system/README.md

 ## Hamster folder
 ### Organize your (digital) documents

-*Mantra: 'Every document belongs to a project'.*
+*'Every document belongs to a project'.*

 ### Container: